2019 Marikina local elections: Electoral system

 Local elections are held every three years following 1992, on the second Monday of May coinciding with the elections for the national positions.
 An individual may only be elected to an office for a maximum of three consecutive terms.

 Mayoral election

 The incumbent mayor is Marcelino Teodoro, who was elected in 2016 with 50.17% of the vote.

-Teodoro was left unopposed when Lorderito Nebres of PDP–Laban withdrew his candidacy in February, leaving Teodoro running unopposed.
+Teodoro was left unopposed when Lorderito Nebres of PDP–Laban withdrew his candidacy in February 2019.